manveru/ramaze-book/README.markdown

 ## Building

-This book is written in AsciiDoc format, this allows for a number of target formats.
+This book is written in AsciiDoc format.
+This allows for a number of target formats.
 The Rakefile contains instructions to build following formats: